United States Bankruptcy Court

 Judge Glenn's Opinions

-Judge Glenn served as a law clerk for Hon.
+Judge Glenn was a law clerk for Hon.
 Henry J. Friendly, Chief Judge of the U.S. Court of Appeals for the Second Circuit, from 1971-72.
-From 1972 until his appointment to the bench, Judge Glenn practiced law with O'Melveny & Myers, in Los Angeles until 1985 and thereafter in New York.
-His practice focused on complex civil litigation, including securities, RICO, unfair competition, and financial and accounting fraud.
+From 1972 until his appointment to the bench, Judge Glenn practiced law with O’Melveny & Myers LLP, in Los Angeles from 1972-85 and in New York from 1985-06, focusing on complex civil litigation, including securities, RICO, financial and accounting fraud, and unfair competition.

 Home | Mission Statement | Contact Us | Employment | Judicial Seminars Disclosure | Judicial Misconduct & Disability